General controls

 Permalink: https://owaspai.org/goto/checkcompliance/

 Check compliance: Make sure that AI-relevant laws and regulations are taken into account in compliance management (including security aspects).
 If personal data is involved and/or AI is applied to make decisions about individuals, then privacy laws and regulations are also in scope.
-See the OWASP AI Guide for privacy aspects of AI.
+See the Privacy section for details.

 Compliance as a goal can be a powerful driver for organizations to grow their readiness for AI.
-While doing this it is important to keep in mind that legislation has a scope that does not necessarily include all the relevant risks for the organization.
-Many rules are aboutthe potential harm to individuals and society, and don’t cover the impact on business processes per se.
+While doing this, it is important to keep in mind that legislation has a scope that does not necessarily include all the relevant risks for the organization.
+Many rules are about the potential harm to individuals and society, and don’t cover the impact on business stakes per se.
 For example: the European AI act does not include risks for protecting company secrets.
 In other words: be mindful of blind spots when using laws and regulations as your guide.

 Global Jurisdictional considerations (as of end of 2023):